cakezero/ecommerce-dapp/readme.md

 - SMART CONTRACT

   * Merchant creation.

   * The contract holds funds sent from a user (buyer) who purchases a product from the platform.

-* The contract makes use of chainlink's Cross-Chain Interoperability Protocol (CCIP) to send the funds from the contract to the respective merchant wallet in their respective networks(ETH, MATIC, AVAX, ETC...).
+  * The contract makes use of chainlink's Cross-Chain Interoperability Protocol (CCIP) to send the funds from the contract to the respective merchant wallet to their respective networks(ETH, MATIC, AVAX, ETC...).

   * The contract takes 0.1% commission fee from the merchant.

 - BACKEND

   * The backend is used for authentication, delivery info (buyer), storing of the user product (merchant), creation of user profile(buyer and seller).